RACEGOERS GUIDE & FAQs

 WILL THE BIG TV SCREEN BE AT SALISBURY?

-Yes, the big screen, opposite the Stands, will be at all 16 race meetings in 2019.
-There will also be a screen near the parade ring at selected race meetings.
+Yes, the big screen, opposite the Stands, will be at all 16 race meetings in 2021.
+There will also be a smaller screen near the parade ring.

 WHAT SORT OF RACING IS IT?